-Our goal is to develop students who are happy, confident, resilient, persistent, self-managed individuals as well as socially responsible citizens.
+Our goal is to develop students who are Responsible, Respectful and Resilient.
 We believe self-discipline is achievable when school staff, students and parents are involved in accepting joint responsibility and expecting that students be accountable for their behaviour.

 Our Student Code of Conduct outlines our system for facilitating positive behaviours and responding to inappropriate and unacceptable behaviours.
-The shared expectations for student behaviour are clear and consistent to everyone, assisting Woodcrest State College to create and maintain a positive and productive learning and teaching environments, where all college community members understand their role in the educational process.
+The shared high expectations for student behaviour are clear and consistent to everyone, assisting Woodcrest State College to create and maintain a positive and productive learning and teaching environments, where all college community members understand their role in the educational process.